Honda Jazz hybrid review

 - Rivals better to drive

-With the newest version, Honda has retained key elements that have found favour with buyers in the past: a high roofline, flexible seating and simple, unpretentious styling all return.
-However, improvements have been made in key areas in an effort to bring the Jazz up to date – and to target a younger audience than is perhaps traditional.
+With this new Jazz, Honda has retained the key elements which made it so popular with buyers in the past: a high roofline, flexible seating and simple, unpretentious styling feature here.
+However, some improvements have been made in key areas in an effort to bring the Jazz up to date in order to appeal to a younger audience.

-The new car is recognisable as a Jazz, but has gained a slicker, modernised appearance.
+But this new car is still recognisable as a Jazz, albeit with a slicker, more modern appearance.
 Its MPV-like proportions betray a form-over-function approach, with simple, rounded lines replacing the old car’s more angular features; a more rugged Crosstar adds fashionable SUV-like cladding and raised suspension.
 Inside, there’s a redesigned interior built solidly from uninteresting, hard-wearing plastics, plus much-improved infotainment.

 The most significant changes are under the metal, however.
 The latest-generation Jazz is exclusively powered by Honda’s new e:HEV drivetrain, which consists of a 1.5-litre petrol engine and a pair of electric motors.
 It’s a sophisticated system that’s very well implemented – just as you’d expect from the engineering powerhouse that is Honda.